Last verified: 17 days ago

 What the Science Says

 Açai berry is the fruit of a South American palm tree, packed with anthocyanins — natural pigments that act as antioxidants in the body.
-In one human clinical trial, adding 200 g of açai pulp daily to a calorie-reduced diet for 60 days reduced a key marker of oxidative stress (8-isoprostane) and lowered the inflammatory marker IL-6 in overweight adults.
-Anthocyanins from açai are absorbed into the bloodstream within about 2 hours of consumption, with pulp showing better absorption than juice.
+In one clinical trial, adding 200g of açai pulp daily to a calorie-restricted diet for 60 days reduced a key marker of oxidative stress and lowered IL-6, an inflammatory protein, in overweight adults.
+A small pharmacokinetic study confirmed that anthocyanins from açai are absorbed into the bloodstream within about 2 hours of consumption, with pulp delivering roughly twice the antioxidant exposure as juice.

 What It Doesn't Do

-Won't cure or treat cancer — a prostate cancer trial failed its primary endpoint.
-No proven effect on blood sugar or cholesterol in humans.
-Brain and nerve benefits are based entirely on animal studies, not human trials.
-Not a weight loss supplement on its own.
-The antifungal and neuroprotection effects seen in lab and animal studies have not been tested in people.
+Won't cure or treat prostate cancer — a clinical trial failed its primary endpoint.
+No proven effect on blood sugar or cholesterol levels.
+The brain and nerve benefits seen in studies were in mice, not humans — don't count on it for Alzheimer's or Parkinson's prevention.
+Not a weight loss supplement.
+The antifungal effects were tested in a lab dish, not in people.

 Evidence-Based Benefits